dwyl/PWA-Liveview/README.md

 - **Offline capabilities**:

-  - Yjs-Stock page: edits are saved to `y-indexeddb`
+  - Yjs-Stock page and PgSync-Stock page edits are saved to `y-indexeddb`
-  - PgSync-Stock: edits save in _localStorage_ (TODO)
   - FlightMap: the "airports" list is saved in _localStorage_

 - **State Management**:
   We use different approaches based on the page requirements:

   1. Yjs-Stock.
 Client-side: CRDT-based (op-based) synchronization with `Yjs` featuring `IndexedDB`.
 Server-side, it uses an embedded `SQLite` database as the canonical source of truth, even if Yjs is the local source of truth.
   2. PgSync-Stock.
-Client-side: _localStorage_ persistence, and server-side, `Postgres` with logical replication.
+Client-side: `indexeddb` persistence, and server-side, `Postgres` with logical replication as the source of truth.
   3. FlightMap.
 Local state management (`Valtio`) for the collaborative Flight Map page with no server-side persistence of the state

 - **Build tool**: